JetBrains/intellij-sdk-docs/topics/ui/controls/notification_types.md

 1. Is **user action** required to proceed?
     - Required immediately
-    - Required, but not immediately
+    - Required but not immediately
     - Not required

 2. From what **context** the notification was initiated?